-The application is Discretionary in status as an activity in the Special Domestic Wastewater Disposal Area.
+This bundled application is Discretionary in status as an activity in the Wastewater Management Area.
 The Council must consider the application pursuant to Section 104 of the Resource Management Act 1991.

 7.3 Overall Conclusion

 Overall the writer's assessment is that the actual adverse effects on the environment are less than minor and the proposal is generally consistent with the objectives and policies, and matters of discretion in the Tasman Resource Management Plan.